LIENWAIVERS.IO TERMS OF SERVICE

 (c) “Lien waiver Signer” means a person or entity receiving a request to sign a lien waiver.

-(d) “Services” means all websites, software, applications, and other services offered by the Company relating to the Lien waiver Services.
+(d) “Services” means all websites, software, applications, and other services offered by the Company relating to Built for Contractors services.
 The Services shall include: